HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 You should ensure that the database parameter MaxAppls is greater than the total number of connections for both the data sources and the session manager for all WebSphere Portal application server instances.
 If MaxAppls is not large enough, you will see error messages in the Portal logs.
 Remember that there are multiple data sources for Portal, so this setting needs to be large enough to accommodate the maximum JDBC pools size for all data sources on all cluster nodes.

-You should use System Managed Storage (SMS) for temporary table spaces to benefit complex SQL which require temporary tables to compute their result sets.
+You should use System Managed Storage (SMS) for temporary tablespaces to benefit complex SQL which require temporary tables to compute their result sets.
 This saves time in buffer writes and improves disk utilization.

 The maintenance tasks and practices mentioned here were found to be critical to the performance and correct operation of HCL DX Portal and Web Content Manager in our lab environment.
 Additional database maintenance and tuning may be needed in your production environments.